jazz-soft/jazz-midi/node-gyp/README.md

 Manual rebuild: `node-gyp rebuild`

-If you make a build for the system that have not covered yet, please consider adding it to the [main module](https://github.com/jazz-soft/jazz-midi/tree/master/node)!
+If you make a build for the system that has not been covered yet, please consider adding the binary to the [main module](https://github.com/jazz-soft/jazz-midi/tree/master/node)!